nikhiljohn10/CoreData-MacOS/README.md

 ### Bonus Code

-This code help the user to reopen properly when closed with red close button on window
+This code help the user to properly closed with red close button on window

 ```
 // AppDelegate.swift